 - Identifying related conditions and Lean UX enablers

 - Maximizing feedback incorporation loops into early PI iterations

 Participating in PI Execution

-- The LUXCE keeps serving Agile teams and the trains in PI execution.
-While filling in as key partners in the LUXCE, the individual Lean UX experts additionally go about as embedded consultants within Agile teams.
+- The LUXE keeps serving Agile teams and trains in PI execution.
+While filling in as key partners in the LUXE, the individual Lean UX experts additionally go about as embedded consultants within Agile teams.
 There’s a delicate balance between doing the investigative work to get ready for upcoming PIs and the just-in-time work identifying with current cycle development.
 Shared backlogs need to reflect everything while not getting out “staggered emphasis,”.

 - Staggered iterations and separate excesses make a scaled-down mini-waterfall and a bigger number of handoffs than ideal or essential.
 This doesn’t mean there isn’t more UX work to do in front of the development.
 If, SAFe incorporates that work into the ordinary cycle cadence for increased transparency, and collaborative design with the Agile team and the LUXE experts.
 With regards to set-based structure, choices will be wiped out in the initial iterations, Learning and feedback from benefit hypotheses rise through collaborative design and test execution.
 While weighing choices and finishing the stories to create and test the benefit hypothesis in early PI cycles, later iterations can incorporate the feedback by building the MMF.
 During PI Planning, it’s critical to allocate the limit from the built-in empirical feedback to this project so the MMF a compilation of collaborative design and tried benefit hypotheses —can be released to test and see the production on-demand with genuine users.

 - When empirical experiences advise MMF development close as far as possible of the PI, Lean UX enablers become an integral factor.
 A healthy UX Runway makes UX structure a team activity and decreases Agile team dependence on data-driven deliverables.